priyadharshini225/FindMaximum/README.md

 ii)	# To find the maximum marks using the list method max().

 Program to find the maximum marks using the list method max().
-Developed by:
-RegisterNumber:
 ```
 def max_marks(marks):
     a=max(marks)